 - Develops plan of care and measurable goals consistent with evaluation findings, current professional literature (evidence-based), and physician referral.

 - Makes appropriate recommendations and referrals for involvement of interdisciplinary team members, medical specialists, and psychosocial resources.

 - Establishes treatment frequency, duration, and Rehab potential.
 Alters, revises, or discontinues therapy according to patient response.

-- As part of treatment program, provides timely instruction to patients and caregivers in activities, adaptive equipment and therapeutic exercise for home program to enhance clinic treatment.
+- As part of treatment program, provides timely instruction to patients and caregivers in activities, adaptive equipment and therapeutic exercise for purposes of discharge planning and post-hospital/outpatient treatment care.

 - Assesses need for, selects and issues appropriate adaptive equipment for the patient as part of evaluation and treatment.
 Process appropriate paperwork to facilitate distribution of same per department policy and procedure.